Bionelab/Reconstructing-intracellular-action-potentials-from-cardiac-extracellular-waveforms/README.md

+# DEAR REVIEWERS, WE RAN INTO ISSUE IN UPLOADING THE DATA HERE, Please check it later on September 14
-# Reconstructing Intracellular Action Potentials from Cardiac Extracellular Waveforms
+Reconstructing Intracellular Action Potentials from Cardiac Extracellular Waveforms

 ## Overview
 This repository houses the Intelligent In-Cell Electrophysiology project, which focuses on the reconstruction of intracellular action potentials using a cutting-edge, physics-informed deep learning model.
 This model is meticulously trained on data obtained from nanoelectrode array recordings, pushing the boundaries of cardiac electrophysiology research.